Hong Kong descends into chaos as protesters storm legislature

 Some were building barricades with steel pipes on the approach roads, facing outwards like a porcupine, to keep the police back, and scouring nearby streets for railings.

-Hong Kong leader Carrie Lam suspended the bill on June 15 after some of the largest and most violent protests in the former British colony in decades, but stopped short of protesters’ demands to scrap it.
+Hong Kong leader Carrie Lam suspended the bill on June 15 after some of the largest and most violent protests in the city in decades, but stopped short of protesters’ demands to scrap it.

 The Beijing-backed leader is now clinging on to her job at a time of an unprecedented backlash against the government and a series of mass protests that poses the greatest popular challenge to Chinese leader Xi Jinping since he came to power in 2012.